-But it seems that he no longer cares what patients or his colleagues think of his snark – and that is a sad sign.
-It means he is able to respond in this way to people he doesn’t even know, the ones like me who dare to write about the importance of being a good listener – or anything else he’s sick and tired of hearing about.
+But it seems that he no longer cares what patients or his colleagues or anybody reading his words think of his snark – and that is a sad sign.
+It means he is able to respond in this way to people he doesn’t even know, people like me who dare to write about the importance of being a good listener – or anything else he’s sick and tired of hearing.

 It’s important to add here that although it may seem at first blush that his comment was aimed at me personally, I didn’t take it that way.